Culture, Creativity and Entrepreneurship MA

 Careers support

 The School of Performance and Cultural Industries has a strong commitment to enhancing student employability.
 We established an Industry Advisory Board for PCI in 2022.
-The board features 12 members from a range of cultural organisations which will contribute to the ongoing development of our School employability activities.
+The board features 12 members from a range of cultural organisations, which will contribute to the ongoing development of our School's employability activities.
 We regularly hold employability skills workshops, talks and presentations from representatives of cultural organisations in Leeds, with practical advice to support you.

 We encourage you to prepare for your career from day one.
 That’s one of the reasons Leeds graduates are so sought after by employers.